 The top graph shows how much the jHiccup thread varied from its expected wake up time over the time of the data collection.
 This graph can be useful for identifying significant spikes that may indicate something specific happening on the platform (garbage collection happening, IO blocking, etc.) as well as getting a feel for the overall platform performance when running your application.
 In this example, there is quite a lot of variation, but looking at the scale of the graph this is only in the region of 1 to 4ms, which would not worry most people.

 The lower graph shows the results but plotted in terms of percentiles.
-This graph can be very useful for establishing whether the platform can meet the requirements of an SLA that you have for your application.
+This graph can be very useful for establishing whether the platform can meet the service level objectives that you have for your application.
 The data from this graph can then be used to help tune both the platform and the application code.

 Timing your Java platform hiccups can be a very useful tool when trying to analyse and correct latency performance problems.
 Why not give it a go?